zamronypj/mod_pascal/docs/index.md

 ## Compiler configuration

-You can set any compiler configuration by creating `fpc.cfg` file in directory where pascal program resides.
-For example,
+You can set any compiler configurations by creating `fpc.cfg` file in directory where pascal program resides.
+For example with content as follows,

 ```
 # add configuration from default configuration